 The study of French begins with a two-semester sequence depending on the student's previous experience with the language.
 Students with one or more years of high school foreign language experience and who wish to continue that same language at Hanover MUST take the placement test administered by the Department of Modern Languages and Culture before enrolling in a language course.
-Students of French can place into 115, 116, 217, 218, or above 218.
+Students who have had two years or less of high school French can place into 115, 116, 217, 218 or above 218.
+Students who have had three years or more of high school French must start at 116 or above depending upon placement test results.